Computations by fly-automata beyond monadic second-order logic: Appendix

-Furthermore, it is convenient to require that the free variables of every formula of the form $\exists X_{n}.\varphi$ are among $X_{1},...,X_{n-1}$.
-(Every subformula of a well-written formula must satisfy this condition).
-This syntactic constraint yields no loss of generality (see Chapter~6 of [CouEng] for details) but it makes easier the construction of automata.
+It is convenient to require that the free variables of every formula and its subformulas of the form $\exists X_{n}.\varphi$ are among $X_{1},...,X_{n-1}$.
+This syntactic constraint yields no loss of generality (see Chapter~6 of \cite{CouEng}) but it makes easier the construction of automata.
 In examples, we use set variables $X,Y$, universal quantifications, and other obvious notation to make formulas readable.
-A \emph{first-order existential quantification} is a construction of the form $\exists X_{n}.(Sgl(X_{n})\wedge\varphi (X_{1},...,X_{n}))$, also written $\exists x_{n}.\varphi(X_{1},...,X_{n-1} ,\{x_{n}\})$ for readability.\ All quantifications of a first-order formula have this form.\ First-order\ order formulas may have free set variables and may be built with set terms.
-So, $\exists x_{2}.\varphi(X_{1},X_{1} ^{c}-\{x_{2}\})$ is a first-order formula if $\varphi$ contains only first-order\ quantifications.\
+A \emph{first-order existential quantification} is a construction of the form $\exists X_{n}.(Sgl(X_{n} )\wedge\varphi(X_{1},...,X_{n}))$, also written $\exists x_{n}.\varphi (X_{1},...,X_{n-1},\{x_{n}\})$ for readability.\ All quantifications of a first-order formula have this form.\ First-order\ order formulas may have free set variables and may be built with set terms.
+So, $\exists x_{2} .\varphi(X_{1},X_{1}^{c}-\{x_{2}\})$ is a first-order formula if $\varphi$ contains only first-order\ quantifications.\